vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/solutions/ila/Invoke-IlaSolutionInterop.md

 ## Description

 The `Invoke-IlaSolutionInterop` cmdlet is a single function to configure the solution interoperability of the Intelligent Logging and Analytics for VMware Cloud Foundation validated solution for:

-- Montitoring and Alerting
+- Monitoring and Alerting

 ## Examples